School-of-Fish-hero

 Co-op seafood is sourced globally, these range from Atlantic Salmon from Scotland, Seabass from Turkey and Prawns from Canada.

 You can find out where the fish on your plate comes from on the Oceans Disclosure Project website.
-For the third year running we have taken part in this project, the profile covers all the farmed and wild-caught seafood sourced by the Co-op in 2022.
+For the fourth year running we have taken part in this project, the profile covers all the farmed and wild-caught seafood sourced by the Co-op in 2023.

 Co-operating with the Seafood Industry